4Falcon4/card-game/README.md

 [//]: # (*[Add your license information here]*)

 ## Roadmap
+- [ ] Add ability perfomed text popups
 - [ ] Additional card abilities and upgrades planned for future updates
 - [ ] Rework round end timing
+- [ ] Implement sound effects and music tracks
 - [ ] Use locker to save data
-- [ ] Implement more robust error handling and user feedback
+- [ ] Implement more robust error handling
-- [ ] Implement sound effects and music tracks

 ## Known Issues
 - Save system is a work in progress; may have bugs